 Transnational communities, or those whose residents have a sense of “home” in more than one country, are often invisible — in public policy decisions, in news media, and even in community foundation programming.
 Launched in 2016 by community foundations and partner institutions, Connecting Communities in the Americas (CCA)’s mission is to build stronger, smarter and more resilient communities throughout the Americas by enhancing the effectiveness of community foundations’ responsiveness to them.

 We believe this can be done by establishing a network of peer organizations across the Americas focused on deepening their understanding of and engagement with transnational communities’ lived experiences.
 While community foundations are the main focus of our work, we welcome other institutions working to understand and strengthen transnational communities.

 Note: CCA was formerly known as Building Broader Communities in the Americas (BBCA).
 The initiative rebranded in early 2021.

-- Enhance shared understanding of transnational communities in the hemisphere.
+- Advance shared understanding of communities whose identities transcend borders.

-- Increased knowledge about community foundation practices that can support transnational communities.
+- Increase shared knowledge about community foundation partnerships and practices with their transnational and other communities.